MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/working-with-experimental-preview.md

 In general, when creating a _new_ app:

 - **New switches are On.** These features are generally available and fully supported.
 There may be a small delay as we continue rolling out.
-- **Preview switches are Off, but can be enabled for testing and feedback.** Enable the features that are interesting to you before they are enabled for all apps, for testing and feedback.
-Preview features are not ready for production.
+- **Preview switches are Off, but can be enabled for testing and feedback.** Enable the features that are interesting to you before they're enabled for all apps, for testing and feedback.
+Preview features aren't ready for production.
-- **Experimental switches are Off.** These features are for early adopters and should only be used with caution, they can be changed or removed at any time.
-Experimental features are not ready for production.
+- **Experimental switches are Off.** These features are for early adopters and should only be used with caution; they can be changed or removed at any time.
+Experimental features aren't ready for production.
 - **Retired switches are Off.** These features are generally available and fully supported, but will eventually be removed from the product.
 Avoid using these features.

-As _existing_ apps go through their lifecycle, you may want to adjust these switches to take advantage of new features or to remove a dependency on a feature that will be retired.
+As _existing_ apps go through their lifecycle, you may want to take advantage of new features or to remove dependencies on retired features by adjusting these switches in your app.
 Turning **New** switches On and **Retired** switches Off brings existing apps into alignment with new apps and the future of the product.

 ## Controlling which features are enabled